 Initial work on Intel’s Many Integrated Core (MIC) Architecture began around 2010, drawing on technology from several earlier projects, such as the Larrabee microarchitecture, the SCC project and the Teraflops Research Chip.
 Intel’s various MIC Architecture products, which would later come to be known as Xeon Phi, are coprocessors, which are specialized processors designed to increase computing performance by offloading processor-intensive tasks from the CPU.

 In 2011, Intel announced an improvement to its MIC Architecture, codenamed Knights Corner.
 It was made using the 22 nm process with Intel’s Tri-Gate transistor technology and had over 50 cores per chip.
-Knights Corner was Intel’s first commercial MIC Architecture product and quickly was adopted by many companies in the supercomputer industry, including SGI, Texas Instruments and Cray.
-Knights Corner was officially rebranded as Xeon Phi by Intel in 2012 at the Hamburg International Supercomputing Conference.
+Knights Corner was Intel’s first commercial MIC Architecture product and was quickly adopted by many companies in the supercomputer industry, including SGI, Texas Instruments and Cray.
+Intel officially rebranded Knights Corner as Xeon Phi in 2012 at the Hamburg International Supercomputing Conference.

 Xeon Phi products include the Xeon Phi 3100, Xeon Phi 5110P and the Xeon Phi 7120P, which are all based on the 22 nm process.
 The Xeon Phi 3100 is capable of more than 1 teraflop of double-precision floating-point performance, with memory bandwidth of 320 Gbps and a recommended price tag of less than $2,000.
 At the high end of the spectrum, the Xeon Phi 7120P is capable of more than 1.2 teraflops of double-precision floating-point performance, 352 Gbps memory bandwidth and a price tag north of $4,100.

-Intel’s venture into the system on a chip (SoC) market began around mid-2012 when the company launched its line of Atom SoCs, the earliest of which were merely a lower-power adaptation of earlier Atom processors, which didn’t see much success against ARM-based SoCs.
+Intel’s venture into the system-on-a-chip (SoC) market began around mid-2012 when the company launched its line of Atom SoCs.
+The earliest of these were merely lower-power adaptations of earlier Atom processors, which didn’t see much success against ARM-based SoCs.
 Intel SoCs began to take off in late 2013 with the release of the Baytrail Atom SoCs based on the 22 nm Silvermont architecture.

 Like the newly released Avoton chips for servers, the Baytrail chips are true SoCs, with all the components necessary for tablets and laptop computers.
 They feature TDPs as low as 4 watts.
-In addition to the Atom-based SoCs, around early 2014, Intel began a serious push to bring its more popular desktop architectures into the high-end tablet market by introducing the Haswell architecture Y SKU suffix ultralow-power processors with TDPs around 10 watts.
+In addition to the Atom-based SoCs, around early 2014, Intel began a serious push to bring its more popular desktop architectures into the high-end tablet market by introducing the Haswell architecture Y stock keeping unit (SKU) suffix ultralow-power processors with TDPs around 10 watts.

 Intel updated its Core-i series of processors in 2013 with the debut of the 22 nm Haswell microarchitecture, which replaced the 2011 Sandy Bridge architecture.